As children, we explore, we create, we aspire, we try new things.

 We aim to cater this site to teens and young adults, as it is often the moment in life that they finally become free to pursue their own interests rather than those prescribed of society and parents.
 As one would figure, they can also easily become lost, falling into an unhealthy, unproductive hobby or not pursuing new hobbies at all.
 We conducted studies on three different user scenarios, which were all considered in the final product and user experience, specifically in the questions of the survey.

-Lots of downtime on his job and bakes sourdough bread and games in his free time.
+Lots of downtime on his job so he bakes bread and plays games in his free time.

 Jumps between different hobbies a lot, already tried most of the common ones like musical instruments, hiking, cooking, etc.